AdobeDocs/experience-manager-cloud-service.en/help/assets/supported-file-formats-assets-view.md

 | PSD, AI, and INDD           | &#10003; | &minus;    | &#10003; | &#10003; | &#10003; |
 | Other binary files          | &#10003; | &minus;    |&#10003; | &#10003; | &#10003; |

-Users of [!DNL Adobe Asset Link] can upload and check-in (upload a new version) files into the [!DNL Assets View] repository from the supported [!DNL Adobe Creative Cloud] desktop applications.
+Users of [!DNL Adobe Asset Link] can upload and check-in (upload a new version) files into the [!DNL Assets view] repository from the supported [!DNL Adobe Creative Cloud] desktop applications.

 <!-- TBD: Saving the template table separately for later use.
 | Asset type    | Features |